 Q: Are you still hiring?

-A: We are still accepting applications, however at this time in-person interviews, orientations and training are on hold at least through May4, 2020, when the most recent order on public gatherings is set to expire.
+A: Yes, we are currently accepting applications; however in-person interviews, orientations and training are on hold at least until the most recent order on public gatherings is set to expire.
 To prepare for the upcoming season we will be hosting all interviews and orientations virtually.
 You can apply online by clicking here

 Q: What Safety and Sanitation Procedures are planned for when the park opens?